Transport to BSE

 - Strathfieldsaye’s Route 70 – run by Whitmores Bus Lines.
 Please click here for timetable information.
-Families living in Strathfieldsaye now have access to public transport to the College on PTV Route 70 service.
-This service drops off at Kennington Village where students can wait for the connecting service (Route 61) to Curtin Street, or walk if they wish.
+Families living in Strathfieldsaye now have access to public transport to the College on DoT Route 70 service.
+This service drops off/ picks up at the College on Curtain Street.

-To access public transport you need to obtain a MYKI card and a School Student ID card, which you can buy through PTV’s HUB located at the Bendigo Marketplace by completing this form.
+To access public transport you need to obtain a MYKI card and a School Student ID card, which you can buy through DoT’s HUB located at the Bendigo Marketplace by completing this form.

 To be eligible for free government travel on a country bus, you must reside more than 4.8km of your nearest school (of the same denomination and year level offering ie government, non-government etc) and NOT have access to public transport within 1.6km of your residence.

 If you are bypassing your nearest school of the same denomination and year level offering, and you wish to apply for travel on a country bus, you will be deemed ineligible for free travel and must pay a fare of $120 per term before being granted approval for travel.
 This approval is deemed conditional and is reviewed each term with priority access given to eligible student travellers, and those with prior rights.

 For more information on the Department’s School Bus Program policy and the eligibility criteria, click here.

 In January 2019, DoT launched the new online School Bus Management System (SBMS) in the Bendigo network.
 All pre-existing student travellers were transferred across to the new system and all new travellers are now required to apply for travel on the SBP network via SBMS.